ndrahmani/manim.dev/add-dev.md

 title: "Adding yourself to the roster"
 ---

-To add yourself to theroster,
+To add yourself to the roster,

 1. Visit the <a target="_blank" href="https://github.com/MathBlocks/manim.dev/tree/main/_devs">GitHub repo</a> of this website.